dynatrace-wwse/enablement-kubernetes-opentelemetry/docs/4-opentelemetry-logs.md

     * The `k8sattributes` processor enriches the logs with Kubernetes attributes
     * The `resourcedetection` processor enriches the logs with cloud and cluster attributes
     * The `resource` processor enriches the logs with custom (resource) attributes
-- The Community Contrib Distro of OpenTelemetry Collector includes modules needed to ship events to Dynatrace
     * The `k8sobjects` receiver watches for Kubernetes events (and other resources) on the cluster
 - Dynatrace DQL (via Notebooks) allows you to perform powerful queries and analysis of the log data